postsharp/Metalama.Documentation/conceptual/Aspects/Testing/aspect-testing.md

 // @IncludeAllSeverities
 ```

-Alternatively, to set an option for the whole directory, create a file named `metalamaTests.json` and add properties of the <xref: Metalama.Testing.AspectTesting.TestOptions> class.
+Alternatively, to set an option for the whole directory, create a file named `metalamaTests.json` and add properties of the <xref:Metalama.Testing.AspectTesting.TestOptions> class.
 For instance:

 ```json
 { "IncludeAllSeverities": true }